tersesystems/securitybuilder/README.md

 ### EntropySource

 Pulls from SecureRandom `/dev/urandom`, using the recommended number of random bits.
+See [blog post](https://tersesystems.com/blog/2015/12/17/the-right-way-to-use-securerandom/) for details.

 ```java
 public class EntropySource {